tfardet/mpl_chord_diagram/README.md

           (in this case, RGB tuples are accepted as entries to the list).
-          Each chord will get its color from its associated source node, or from both nodes if `use_gradient` is True. start_at : float, optional (default : 0)
+          Each chord will get its color from its associated source node, or from both nodes if `use_gradient` is True. alpha : float in [0, 1], optional (default: 0.7) Opacity of the chord diagram.
+    start_at : float, optional (default : 0)
         Location, in degrees, where the diagram should start on the unit circle.
         Default is to start at 0 degrees, i.e. (x, y) = (1, 0) or 3 o'clock),